bravotango/todoit/README.md

 THEN I am presented with a formatted list displaying all the todo including the newly added todo

 WHEN I click on a todo that is not complete
-THEN I am presented with the todo crossed out, a green checkmark indicating complete, and the completed count is incremented
+THEN I am presented with the todo crossed out, a checkmark indicating complete, and the completed count is incremented

 WHEN I click on a todo that is complete
-THEN I am presented with the todo, a grey checkbox with no checkmark indicating not complete, and the completed count is decremented
+THEN I am presented with the todo, an unchecked checkbox preceding the todo indicating not complete, and the completed count is decremented

 WHEN I click 'Edit' next to a todo
 THEN I am presented with a formatted input with the value set to the todo.title, a 'Save' button that allows the updated the selected todo